Taking place on 26 November and 29 November this year, an increasing number of retailers are offering discounts on a range of goods.

 Not every shop will be holding a Black Friday or Cyber Monday sale.
 So if you can, do some research beforehand.
 You may want to:

-- see who’s participating – some shops may advertise that they’re taking part before the day arrives
+see who’s participating – many shops advertise that they’re taking part before the day arrives

-- find out where you can get your wish list items – knowing this may give you a better chance of purchasing them before they run out of stock
+find out where you can get the items you need – knowing this may give you a better chance of purchasing them before they run out of stock

-- compare prices of your wish list items to make sure you’re getting the best deal
+compare the prices of items to make sure you’re getting the best deal

 Be aware of purchase scams this Black Friday.
 These are when you pay for an item or service and it doesn't arrive and your money is lost.